 1/2 small onion, diced (use the one cooked in the turkey)

-2 cup bread cubes (toast 2-3 slices of
+2 cup bread cubes (toast 2-3 slices of Basic Bread and cut into cubes)

 Combine first three ingredients, heat in microwave if needed, then add bread cubes and serve.